PrefectHQ/prefect/docs/orchestration/concepts/tokens.md

 ### UI

-To revoke a key in the UI navigate to Team Settings -> Service Accounts.
-On your list of API keys click the trash bin icon next to any key in order to delete it.
+To revoke a service account key in the UI navigate to Team Settings -> Service Accounts.
+On your list of service account keys click the trash bin icon next to any key in order to delete it.
 A confirmation box should appear asking if you are sure you want to delete the key.

 ![token delete](/token_delete.png)

 ### CLI

-To revoke a key with the CLI run the `revoke-token` command with the ID of the key you want to revoke.
-For information on how to find a key's ID look under [Querying for Key Information](tokens.html#querying-for-key-information).
+To revoke an API key with the CLI run the `revoke-token` command with the ID of the key you want to revoke.
+For information on how to find an API key's ID look under [Querying for Key Information](tokens.html#querying-for-key-information).

 ```
 $ prefect auth revoke-token -i $API_KEY_ID